PlanB-Network/bitcoin-educational-content/README.md

 So that's it, that's our plan to take over the world!
 We seek everything in every language: translators, educators, and most importantly, individuals eager to learn.

-If you believe you are one of these, creach outc(https://t.me/PlanBNetwork_ContentBuilder).
+If you believe you are one of these, [reach out](https://t.me/PlanBNetwork_ContentBuilder).
 We want to collaborate!